 Pages Tagged With: "greenhouse gas"

-Delaware is a participant in a multi-state carbon dioxide cap-and-trade program developed as a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont to cap and reduce carbon dioxide (CO2) emissions from the power sector.
-Carbon dioxide (CO2) is a greenhouse gas that contributes
+Delaware is a participant in a multi-state carbon dioxide cap-and-trade program developed as a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia to cap and reduce carbon dioxide (CO2) emissions from the power sector.
+Carbon dioxide is a greenhouse gas that contributes

 In 2015, the EPA set the first-ever carbon pollution limits for existing power plants.
 The rules, known as the Clean Power Plan, were issued under the Clean Air Act.
 Between 2014, when the Plan was just a proposal, then and 2018, when the EPA reversed itself and rescinded those rules, DNREC worked with residents and